mjtanner-github/Great_JATE/README.md

 - _Workbox_  service worker that caches static assets.

+## Routine Usage

+Just click on the link or the PWA shortcut.
+Then you type, delete, cut and paste like you do.
+There is no saving; that's always done automatically, when your click away from the window or close the application.
+It's always there when you come back.

 ## License

-All materials in this repository are copyrighted bt Trilogy Education Services, LLC:
+All materials in this repository other than this document are copyrighted bt Trilogy Education Services, LLC:
 © 2022 Trilogy Education Services, LLC, a 2U, Inc. brand.
 Confidential and Proprietary.
 All Rights Reserved.